|

 DO NOT FEED patients who have undergone esophageal

-or gastric surgery via gastric drainage tubes.
-Feeding should be
+or gastric surgery via gastric tubes.
+Feeding should only be

-initiated via percutaneous jejunal tubes.
+initiated via surgical jejunal tubes.
 The surgical team must

 document in the clinical record that feeding may be initiated, and